GoogleCloudPlatform/bigquery-antipattern-recognition/EXAMPLES.md

   --output_file_path $OUTPUT_FOLDER/$OUTPUT_FILENAME
 ```

-### Run using advanced analytics
+### Run using advanced analysis
 The JoinOrder anti-pattern depends on table size.
-The advanced analytics option allows the tool to fetch table metadata for the
+The advanced analysis option allows the tool to fetch table metadata for the
 JoinOrder anti-pattern.

 ```